History of science and technology in China: Scientific and technological stagnation

-More recent historians have questioned political and cultural explanations and have put greater focus on economic causes.
-Mark Elvin's high level equilibrium trap is one well-known example of this line of thought.
-It argues that the Chinese population was large enough, workers cheap enough, and agrarian productivity high enough to not require mechanization: thousands of Chinese workers were perfectly able to quickly perform any needed task.
-Other events such as Haijin, the Opium Wars and the resulting hate of European influence prevented China from undergoing an Industrial Revolution; copying Europe's progress on a large scale would be impossible for a lengthy period of time.
-Political instability under Cixi rule (opposition and frequent oscillation between modernists and conservatives), the Republican wars (1911–1933), the Sino-Japanese War (1933–1945), the Communist/Nationalist War (1945–1949) as well as the later Cultural Revolution isolated China at the most critical times.
-Kenneth Pomeranz has made the argument that the substantial resources taken from the New World to Europe made the crucial difference between European and Chinese development.

 In his 1997 book Guns, Germs, and Steel, Jared Diamond postulates that the lack of geographic barriers within much of China—essentially a wide plain with two large navigable rivers and a relatively smooth coastline—led to a single government without competition.
 At the whim of a ruler who disliked new inventions, technology could be stifled for half a century or more.
 In contrast, Europe's barriers of the Pyrenees, the Alps, and the various defensible peninsulas (Denmark, Scandinavia, Italy, Greece, etc.) and islands (Britain, Ireland, Sicily, etc.) led to smaller countries in constant competition with each other.
 If a ruler chose to ignore a scientific advancement (especially a military or economic one), his more-advanced neighbors would soon usurp his throne.
 This explanation, however, ignores the fact that China had been politically fragmented in the past, and was thus not inherently disposed to political unification.

+Justin Yifu Lin argued for the role of the imperial examination system in removing the incentives for Chinese intellectuals to learn mathematics or to conduct experimentation.
+Yasheng Huang argued that the imperial examination system monopolized the most capable intellectuals in service of the state, sustained the propagation of Confucianism, and preempted the emergence of ideas that could challenge it.

+Qing era China

+After China's defeat in the Second Opium War (1856-1860), the self-strengthening movement developed.
+The movement established arsenals, shipyards, and other facilities in China, and these places became places where China was exposed to foreign scientific knowledge and foreign engineering.
+The self-strengthening movement also contributed to the creation of state-supported enterprises to develop new economic sectors.
+The movement's view of science and technology was expressed through the slogan, "Chinese studies as fundamental, Western learning as useful."

+An increasing number of reformers in the last two decades of the nineteenth century called for China to adopt Western technologies and to develop coal mines, railways, and telegraph.

+Japan's defeat of China in the First Sino-Japanese War led to a widespread perception in China that Japan had surpassed it in science and technology.